 Alternatively, serve things like pink lemonade or other juice drinks but serve them in little teacups with saucers so that it feels like a tea party.
 Ideally you want to use old fashioned granny style teacups with saucers like these (below left and center) which you can pick up for around $20 for a set of 6 - which works out just over $3 each.
-Alternatively, use plastic kid's tea sets, or for younger kids there are these plastic tea cup sippers (select supplier 1).
+Alternatively, use plastic kid's tea sets from supplier 3, or for younger kids there are these plastic tea cup sippers (select supplier 1).
 You can always take the screw top and big bendy straw off and replace with a regular straw to make them look more delicate if you wish.

 Drink Me Potions

 Another option is to serve some of the drinks at your Alice in Wonderland party in little glass potion bottles with 'Drink Me' labels on.

 Serve pink drinks, such as this recipe for Pink Lemonade (below left, from Vegetarian Living).
 Add these pink flamingo straws and call it Pink Flamingo Punch in reference to the croquet game in Alice in Wonderland.

 Give water bottles a Mad Hatter's Tea Party makeover with these labels (select supplier 4).
 There are lots of different designs available.

 For food to go with these Alice in Wonderland party ideas, think 'English Afternoon Tea'—girls in particular will love this as everything is so delicate and lady-like.